johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Built-in Commands
 The shell has two built-in commands: `exit` and `help`.
 These commands are run by the shell process rather than in the context of a child process. `exit` allows a user to terminate the shell if they wish to do so. `help` displays useful information about the shell, such as the version number or a list of built-in commands.

 Thus, the shell needs a way to determine whether the user has typed a built-in command or the name of a program.
-This functionality will be written in the `builtin_cmd()` function, utilizing the `strcmp()` function.
+This functionality is written in the `builtin_cmd()` function, utilizing the `strcmp()` function.
 If the input is a built-in command, it runs the command and proceeds to return 1, 0 otherwise.
 The prototype and definition are presented below.
 The use of the function will be showcased in the next section.

 ```c
 int builtin_cmd(char** buf);